Two-sample Bayesian Nonparametric Hypothesis Testing

-where $\Pi$ is centered on the quantiles of some {\em{a priori}} centering distribution (see below).
-Following the approach of \cite{Walker1999, Mallick2003} we take common values for the $\alpha_{j}$'s at each level as $\alpha_{j0}=\alpha_{j1}=m^{2}$ for in $\alpha$ parameter at level $m$.
-The posterior odds of the two hypothesis is
+The logic for adopting a common prior distribution is that we regard the $F$s as random draws from some universe of distributions that we describe probabilistically through the \Polya tree distribution. $\Pi$ is constructed from the quantiles of some {\em{a priori}} centering distribution.
+Following the approach of \cite{Walker1999,Mallick2003} we take common values for the $\alpha_{j}$s at each level as $\alpha _{j0}=\alpha_{j1}=cm^{2}$ for an $\alpha$ parameter at level $m$.